FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/PROBLEMS.md

 > add (adds item to stack)
 > pop (remove item from stack)
 > show (shows all items in stack in tidy form)
-> clear (clears all stack items)
+> clear (clears all stack items) <br>
-# and the stack should be of definite length.
+ and the stack should be of definite length.
 Perform stack overflow and stack underflow.